patrick-llgc/Learning-Deep-Learning/paper_notes/roi10d.md

 #### Notes
 - The paper mentioned that 3D and 2D NMS matters a lot. --> Can we use center net to do mono 3DOD?
+- How much performance boost is from coord conv is unclear.
+See [coordconv](coord_conv.md) for an interesting technique.